Nellie Clifden

 but more recent research suggests that Albert actually died from complications of Crohn's disease.

-The Prince of Wales's affair with Nellie resumed after his return to London, which gave rise to gossip and scandal, but did not last long.
+The Prince of Wales's affair with Clifden resumed after his return to London, which gave rise to gossip and scandal, but did not last long.

 He wrote to Carrington from Constantinople, while on an official tour in spring 1862: "I am sorry to see by your letter that you still keep up an acquaintance with NC [Nelly Clifden], as I had hoped that by this time that that was over".
 During his foreign tour, the Royal Family planned his marriage to Alexandra of Denmark, which took place in 1863.

 Nothing is known of Clifden's later life.